kujeger/flatpak-gog/README.md

 * It might make sense to create a sort of GOG runtime instead of using the current Base-image approach.
 * Support more GOG games.
 Most of this work is likely to be:
   * Additional libraries to install, possibly conflicting with other games.
-* 32/64bit needs to be handled somehow.
-It is possible this might need to be a manual list the build scripts consult.
+* It would be nice to pick 32/64bit automatically.
+This might need to be a manual list the build scripts consult.
 * DLC installation
-* Use installers as extra-data instead of the current archive hack?
+* Use installers as extra-data instead of the current archive hack? extra-data currently only supprots http(s), not local files.